zuhririzqi/SnM-SaaS-Company/readme.md

 1. **Sales**
     - Targeted and personalized promotion to customers with high CLV values based on industry.
 With the same marketing funds, instead of doing same marketing campaign to all of customer, targeted marketing expected to gain more sales, because higher CLV means higher expected sales.
     - Developing some new feature especially top product (Contact Matcher and Support).
-Product developing some feature in top product will be more cost and time beneficial, instead of developing all product.
+Developing some feature in top product will be more cost and time beneficial, instead of developing all product.
     - Try to expand market to gain new customer.
 There is no addition number of customer from 2020 to 2023, gaining new customer will help to improve sales.